syncfusion-content/wpf-docs/wpf/Diagram/Container.md

 {% endhighlight %}
 {% endtabs %}

-N> You can edit the header by double-clicking the region of the container's header or by pressing F2.
+N> You can edit the header by double-clicking the region of the container's header, or by pressing F2.

 ![WPF Diagram Container Header](Container_images/ContainerHeader.png)

 ### Container from Stencil

-Container Nodes can be predefined and added to stencil.
-You can drop those Containers into Diagram, when required.
+Container Nodes can be predefined and added to the stencil.
+You can drop those Containers into Diagram when required.

 To explore how to add Containers from stencil, refer to [Stencil](/wpf/diagram/stencil "Stencil").